 Security processes require extracting data from a variety of sources, analyzing or manipulating that data in some way and inputting the results into other systems (or alerting humans).
 The automations created by Intelligent Automation can easily perform these tasks.
 Some of the things they can do without human intervention:

 - Fetch URL intelligence

 - Retrieve logs

 2. Protect sensitive data

 Human error is still very much the driving force behind an overwhelming proportion of cybersecurity issues.
-Researchers from Stanford University and Tessian found that approximately 88 percent of all data breaches are caused by employees’ missteps—whether accidental or intended.
+Researchers from Stanford University and Tessian found that approximately 88% of all data breaches are caused by employees’ missteps—whether accidental or intended.
 Much of this involves workers accessing, losing, manipulating, or even stealing sensitive data such as customers’ personally identifiable information (PII), credit cards, bank accounts, or corporate intellectual property (IP).
-Bots can be used to securely manage the entry of sensitive data, updates, and transfers via email or messaging apps.
+Automation can be used to securely manage the entry of sensitive data, updates, and transfers via email or messaging apps.
 By not letting humans touch important data, you can eliminate the human errors that lead to leaks and breaches.

 3. Strengthen access control

 Employees can’t abuse sensitive information if they don’t have access to it.
 Theft or corruption of secure access privileges has become increasingly prevalent.
 Many hackers enter networks, systems, and databases through identity spoofing to gain unauthorized access.
-Deploying bots in your two-factor authentication systems can improve security in a highly efficient, reliable manner.
+Deploying automation in your two-factor authentication systems can improve security in a highly efficient, reliable manner.

 4. Perform cyber threat hunts